Optical Process of Linear Dichroism in Angle-Resolved Core-Level Photoemission Reflecting Strongly Correlated Anisotropic Orbital Symmetry

-However, the $4f$-orbital symmetry had not been straightforwardly revealed for realistic materials, as seen in an old controversy for CeB$_6$ (Ref.~\onlinecite{CeB6RamanNew84}).
-There are too many adjustable parameters to uniquely determine the symmetry by an analysis of inelastic neutron scattering and anisotropy in magnetic susceptibility, which has been recognized as an standard experimental technique.
-Inelastic polarized neutron scattering~\cite{WillersCePt3Si} is useful but time-consuming and requires a large single-crystalline sample.
-On the other hand, such x-ray spectroscopic techniques as linear dichroism (LD) in soft-X-ray absorption (XAS) near rare-earth $M_{4,5}$ edges~\cite{WillersCePt3Si,Hansmann08LD,WillersCeTIn5,LDXASYbInNi4,WillersCe122,StrigariLD1210} and polarization-dependent non-resonant inelastic x-ray scattering~\cite{NIXSCeCu2Si2} (NIXS) have been much improved for probing the anisotropic $4f$ charge distributions derived from the orbital symmetry.
+However, the $4f$-orbital symmetry had not been revealed for realistic materials straightforwardly, as seen in an old controversy for CeB$_6$ (Ref.~\onlinecite{CeB6RamanNew84}).
+There are too many adjustable parameters to uniquely determine the symmetry by an analysis of inelastic neutron scattering and anisotropy in magnetic susceptibility, which has been recognized as a standard experimental technique.
+Inelastic polarized neutron scattering~\cite{WillersCePt3Si} is useful but time-consuming, and requires a large single-crystalline sample.
+On the other hand, x-ray spectroscopic techniques such as linear dichroism (LD) in soft-X-ray absorption (XAS) near rare-earth $M_{4,5}$ edges~\cite{WillersCePt3Si,Hansmann08LD,WillersCeTIn5,LDXASYbInNi4,WillersCe122,StrigariLD1210} and polarization-dependent non-resonant inelastic x-ray scattering~\cite{NIXSCeCu2Si2} (NIXS) have been much improved for probing the anisotropic $4f$ charge distributions derived from the orbital symmetry.

 Recently, it has been reported that the ground-state $4f$-orbital symmetry can be uniquely determined by linear polarization-dependent angle-resolved core-level photoemission of strongly correlated rare-earth compounds not only in tetragonal symmetry~\cite{TMori2014,CCGAratani} but also in cubic symmetry~\cite{Kanai2015,Hamamoto2017}.
-This technique will be promising for revealing the ground- and excited-state orbital symmetry of strongly correlated electron systems, being complementary to LD-XAS and LD-NIXS.
-There is an advantage in the applicability to the systems in cubic symmetry for the LD in angle-resolved core-level photoemission of the system with localized anisotropic outer charge distributions.
+This technique is promising for revealing the ground- and excited-state orbital symmetry of strongly correlated electron systems, as it is complementary to LD-XAS and LD-NIXS.
+It has an advantage that it is applicable to systems having cubic symmetry for the LD in angle-resolved core-level photoemission of the system with localized anisotropic outer charge distributions.